tarwn/lessthandot-hugo/blogs/content/posts/2016-11-09-running-nunit-tests-from-your-code.md

   * [The testresults xml format][5]
   * [One of the errors you might get and a solution][6]

-And that&#8217;s it.
+And that's it.
 Any questions?

  [1]: http://stackoverflow.com/questions/2834717/nunit-is-it-possible-to-continue-executing-test-after-assert-fails
  [2]: /wp-content/uploads/2016/11/nunitengine.png